bedrocklinux/bedrocklinux-website/markdown/introduction.md

 detect a client has broken, and (2) it does not require logging in, changing the `brsh` configuration file, then logging back out, and logging back in again, if the user wants to directly log into the core Bedrock shell.

+### {id="bri"} bri ("BedRock Information")

+The `bri` command will provide information about the clients based on which flag is used.

+- `bri -l` will print a List of clients.
+- `bri -n` will print the name of the client in which the command is run.
+- `bri -p` will print the path of the client in which the command is run *if* no arguments are given.
+Otherwise, it will print the paths of the clients provided in the argument.
+- `bri -s` will print the shared mount points for a client.
+It does not check if these are actually set up yet (from [brs](#brs)); it only prints the items listed in the brclients.conf for the respective client(s).
+If no argument is provided, it will print for the client in which the command is run;
+  otherwise, it will print for all clients.
+- `{class="rcmd"} bri -c` will cache the values of `-n` and `-p` to speed up future requests.
+Note that this requires root.
+It is recommended that this is run in newly made clients immediately after they are made.

+### {id="brw"} brw ("Bedrock Where")

+The `brw` command is simply an alias to `bri -n` for convenience.